abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   - Here, the linear-gradient is on top of the background-image, which gives an overlay look.

 - **Notes:**
+  - linear-gradient is a `background-image` property, so it can be applied only with either `background` or `background-image` properties.
+    - `background-color` won't work ❌
   - you can generate gradients from here [cssgradient.io](https://cssgradient.io/)
   - There's also `radial-gradient` which is a gradient from the center to the outside

+---

+### Animated gradient

 ---